Moose2Model/Moose2Model/README.md

 ## By downloading an Image for Windows

-Load [RWDiagram Image](http://www.poaceae.de/RWDiagram/Images/Windows/RWDiagram.zip) and run Pharo.exe after downloading.
+Load the [Moose2Model Image](http://www.poaceae.de/RWDiagram/Images/Windows/RWDiagram.zip) and run Pharo.exe after downloading.
 For Mac and Linux load the image and changes and add them to a virtual machine downloaded from http://pharo.org/download.
 You may have to add the PharoV50.sources if a warning is raised while starting the machine.

 ## By downloading Moose 6